martinmaguire89/milestone-project-4/README.md

 ## Credits
-* Credit goes to the tutos for there hlep wiht my log in problems and my mentor rahul for everything.
+* Credit goes to Rahul Lakhanpal my mentor for all his help on this project and for everything he has done for me over the entirety of the course.
+  I couldn’t of done it without him.

 ### Content

 *

 ### Media